-RB Norfolk will collect all available medical information regarding each student referred to them.
+The Centre will have all available medical information regarding each student referred to them.
 That information will be stored and circulated to staff as necessary.

-Where students are required to take medication at a Centre, then advice will be sought from parents / carers and appropriate medical practitioners regarding the safest way of ensuring that the medication is stored (if required) and taken.
+When students are required to take medication at the Centre, advice will be sought from parents1 and appropriate medical practitioners regarding the safest way of ensuring that the medication is stored (if required) and taken.

-If a student becomes ill whilst at a Centre, there is a medical room available (as required under Independent School Regulations).
+If a student becomes ill whilst at the Centre, there is a medical room available (as required under Independent School Regulations).
 The student will be taken to that room, a trained first aider will ascertain any necessary course of action and that will be followed with immediate effect.
-Parents / carers will always be notified, and arrangements made to ensure that the student is able to 'get home safely'.
+Parents will always be notified, and arrangements made to ensure that the student is able to 'get home safely'.

-Where a student has a known condition (eg asthma, epilepsy, diabetes), full information and advice will be sought from parents / carers and medical staff.
+Where a student has a known condition (such as asthma, epilepsy, diabetes), full information and advice will be sought from parents and medical staff.
 A record will be kept on the student's file.
 If an IHP (Individual Health Care Plan) exists, information will be circulated to staff as required.